eskalacja/wordpress_maintenance_mode/README.md

-wordpress_maintenance_mode
+Wordpress Maintenance Mode files
 ==========================

-Quick maintenance mode files.
+Just a couple of files to deploy manually a nice maintenance mode for wordpress.